semiessessi/semiprimes/Book/Chapters/1_Starting.md

 #endif
 ```

+#### 1.2.6.2 More bugs

-There are some other small bug fixes spotted now that primality testing is an option, an early out added to the reporting function in Factorisation.cpp:
+There are some other small bug fixes spotted now that primality testing is an option, for instance, an early out added to the reporting function in Factorisation.cpp:

 ```cpp
 void Factorisation::Report() const
 {
     const std::string xNumberString = mxNumber.ToString();